 All of our members’ funds are deposited into EU segregated escrow bank accounts.

 Once you have joined, we will give you the details of your own freemarket account, where you can deposit funds ready for exchange.

 How do I know my money is safe?

 freemarket is regulated by the Financial Conduct Authority, and HMRC.
-Under these regulations, your money is always in a bank account you control, in a segregated escrow account at NatWest.
+Under these regulations, your money is always in a bank account you control, in a segregated escrow account.
 Our EU based bank partners make all the withdrawals and payments on your behalf; freemarket never holds your money.

 freemarketFX Limited is authorised by the Financial Conduct Authority as an Authorised Payment Institution under the Payment Services Regulations 2009 (Firm No. 585093).
 We are also regulated by HMRC under Money Laundering Regulations 2007 (Registration No. 12601391).